 - RESULTS AND DISCUSSION

 - ACKNOWLEDGMENTS (optional)

-16. AUTHOR(S) PROFILE ( about 50 – 100 words)
+- AUTHOR(s) PROFILE ( about 50 – 100 words)

 FORMAT OF THE MANUSCRIPT

-spaced on a short white bond paper (8.5 x 11”) with 0.8” margin in the left and right side, 0.9 from the top and 0.6 at the bottom” using Arial font type of 11.
+spaced on a short white bond paper (8.5×11”) with 0.8” margin in the left and right side, 0.9 from the top and 0.6 at the bottom” using Arial font type of 11.

 significant headings as well as one space

 for the first time in the text.

 completely with the author (s) when it is first mentioned in the text and without the author in succeeding references.
 Scientific

 ORCID (ORCID, the Open Researcher and Contributor ID ) provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.